 Exercise is essential for maintaining a healthy heart.
 Low-impact exercises are often recommended to those with pre-existing heart conditions or anyone who is starting to exercise because of the strain that high-impact exercises can put on the body.

 Heart disease is a serious condition that can have long-term repercussions on health and wellbeing.
 It is caused by an increase in heart rate, bad cholesterol, and fatty deposits in arteries that can lead to heart attack.
 Exercise helps reduce the risk of heart disease because it increases the heart rate allowing the heart muscles to become stronger.
-This improves circulation and helps to lower cholesterol levels1.
+This improves circulation and helps to lower cholesterol levels.

 Best Low Impact Exercises For Your Heart